compbiozurich/UZH-BIO392/course-results/2023/Kasia Speichert/speichert_katarzyna_paper_reading_day2.md

 ## Progenetix

+The Progenetix project is a cancer genome data resource which represents individual cancer CNA profiles together with associated metada from a broad range of oncogenomic studies and data repositories.
 >The Progenetix project, initiated in 2001, curates individual cancer CNA profiles and associated
 >metadata from published oncogenomic studies and data repositories with the aim to empower integrative
 >analyses spanning all different cancer biologies.
 During the last few years, the fields of genomics and